Yukiooooo/PHYS-5391/assignment-5-2/README.md

 then you'll get the finally plot of the results of Heat Equation, the .png will store inside the current directory with "CN_HEQ.png"

-__Some Comments # Makefile #__
+__Some Comments__

-1. To compile these Fortran codes inside cn_heq, you need to install the -llapack library or directly compile them in TACC: https://portal.tacc.utexas.edu/user-guides/, and change the $ gfortran to $ ifort, using -mkl library instead of -llapack
+1. To compile these Fortran codes inside cn_heq, you need to install the -llapack library, e.g.,

-2. All the above changes can be find inside the **Makefile** in cn_heq folder
+$ brew install lapack

+2. When using Mac to run the .exe in Fortran, sometimes you need to add the path of the dynamic library since they are not in your current directory, in your command line via:

+$ otool -L heat.exe

+you'll get the path of your dynamics library, such as:

+/usr/local/opt/gcc/lib/gcc/10/libgfortran.5.dylib. then add this path to your _export_

+$ export DYLD_LIBRARY_PATH=/usr/local/opt/gcc/lib/gcc/10/